pymc-devs/pymc-examples/myst_nbs/case_studies/regression_discontinuity.myst.md

     ppc = pm.sample_posterior_predictive(idata, var_names=["mu", "y"])

 # plotting
+az.plot_hdi(
+    _x,
+    ppc.posterior_predictive["mu"],
-az.plot_hdi(_x, ppc.posterior_predictive["mu"], color="C1", hdi_prob=0.95)
+    color="C1",
-plt.legend();
+    hdi_prob=0.95,
+    ax=ax,
+    fill_kwargs={"label": r"$\mu$ treated"},
+)
+ax.legend()
 ```

-The blue shaded region (which is very narrow) shows the 95% credible region of the expected value of the post-test measurement for a range of possible pre-test measures.
-This is actually very interesting because it is an example of counterfactual inference.
-We did not observe any units that were untreated above the threshold.
-But assuming our model is a good description of reality, we can ask the counterfactual question of "what if a unit above the threshold was not treated?"
+The blue shaded region shows the 95% credible region of the expected value of the post-test measurement for a range of possible pre-test measures, in the case of no treatment.
+This is actually infinitely narrow because this particular model assumes $\mu=x$ (see above).

+The orange shaded region shows the 95% credible region of the expected value of the post-test measurement for a range of possible pre-test measures in the case of treatment.

-Similarly, we did not observe any units below the threshold that were not treated, but we can ask the counterfactual question of "what if a unit below the threshold was treated?"
-And the answer is provided by the orange 95% credible region below the threshold.
+Both are actually very interesting as examples of counterfactual inference.
+We did not observe any units that were untreated below the threshold, nor any treated units above the treshold.
+But assuming our model is a good description of reality, we can ask the counterfactual questions "What if a unit above the threshold was treated?" and "What if a unit below the treshold was treated?"

 +++